Mindful Nourishment Matters

 Community Outreach

 Outward-facing efforts to educate our local community on issues that drive support of local, sustainable farms.
 Activities will include educational events, cooking classes, nutrition education, and showcasing local producers.
 We will highlight issues of food security, access, and how agricultural practices affect our nutrition and environment.
-Our first event is a free film screening in February and we are already planning our second event for spring.
+Our first event was a free film screening in February 2025, followed by a successful seed and plant swap.
+Celebrate the Autumn Equinox and our Community Garden Kick Off Festival in September and cooking classes this winter.

 Food Hub